vuejs/awesome-vue/README.md

 - [Vue Crypto Dashboard](https://github.com/JayeshLab/vue-crypto-dashboard) - Cryptocurrency Dashboard made with Vue.js
 - [ETCD Manager](https://github.com/icellmobilsoft/etcdmanager) - A modern, efficient and free multi-platform ETCD GUI app based on Electron and VueJS.
 - [Idea Re-Vue](https://github.com/MuhaddiMu/Idea-ReVue) - Social Ideation Platform to Create, Manage and Brainstorm Ideas in a fun, visual way.
 Built on the top of VueJS and Vuetify using Firebsae as a backend
-- [Mockup-server](https://github.com/joon610/mockup-server) - Mockup-server is easliy create server from local directory.
+- [Mockup-server](https://github.com/joon610/mockup-server) - Mockup-server is easily create server from local directory.
 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.
  - [Collate Notes](http://www.collatenotes.com/)